renatodellosso/The-Long-North/Locations/Towns & Cities/Port Henefel.md

 Port Henefel is a small fishing village and the northernmost port in the empire.

-An aboleth is in the waters around Port Henefel and aims to use the townsfolk to further its goals on land.
+An aboleth, [[Shar-Anel]], is in the waters around Port Henefel and aims to use the townsfolk to further its goals on land.
+It has made promises to several of the townsfolk to secure their aid.
+It plans to covertly gain control of the town and then use town leaders to gain further influence in the march.